 Examples of the illusion of transparency

-In addition to its influence on you during public speaking, the illusion of transparency also influences you in various other scenarios.
-For example, a set of experiments on the topic showed several instances where the illusion of transparency affects people in everyday situations:
+In addition to this, the illusion of transparency can also influence your thinking in various other scenarios.
+For example, a set of experiments on the topic found several instances where the illusion of transparency affects people in everyday situations:

 - Liars significantly overestimate how well other people are able to detect their lies.